Updated on Jan 6, 2026 10:37 IST

 7.5 LPA

-6.48 L - 8.64 L
+3 L - 17.6 L

-3.25 - 6 LPA
+6 LPA

-Food Technology: Salary, Career Scope, Job Profiles & Top Recruiters
+Food Technology Salary: Career Scope, Job Profiles & Top Recruiters

 Food Technology Jobs and Salary

-Food Technology Jobs Description Average Food Technology Course Salary
+Food Technology Jobs Job Description Average Salary

-Biochemist The role of a biochemist is similar to that of an organic chemist.
+Biochemists The role of a biochemist is similar to that of an organic chemist.
 A biochemist suggests improvements in the quality, flavour, texture, storage, etc. of food.
 INR 4.5 LPA

-General Manager (Food Processing) One of the major job responsibilities of a manager is to supervise the processing work.
+General Managers (Food Processing) One of the major job responsibilities of a manager is to supervise the processing work.
 Apart from this, a manager also manages the administration and finances of the food.
 INR 20 LPA

-Home Economist A home economist is an expert in nutrition and dietetics.
+Home Economists A home economist is an expert in nutrition and dietetics.
 The professional’s main job is to test the food and recipes as per the directions mentioned on the containers.
 INR 4.5 LPA

-Note- The above salary has been taken from external sources, and hence may vary.
+Note - The information is taken from external sites and may vary.

-Useful Links for Food Technology Jobs:
+Useful Links for Food Technology Jobs -

-Why Engineering is Still a Highly Paid Career Stream?
+Why is Engineering Still a Highly Paid Career Stream?

 Taste Success with a Career in Food Technology